wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>ephemeral</td>
 <td>Whether to automatically clean up old and orphaned proxy instances from the Wavefront Agents page.
-We recommend enabling ephemeral mode if you’re running the proxy in a container that may be frequently spun down and recreated.
+We recommend enabling ephemeral mode if you're running the proxy in a container that may be frequently spun down and recreated.
 Default: false.</td>
 <td>Boolean</td>
 <td>true</td>
 <td>3.14</td>